 Corporate learning has come a long way.
 Companies have become witnesses to its swift evolution.
 As far as the history of formal corporate training is concerned, it dates back to the early 1900s.
 It started when printing press manufacturer Hoe and Company came up with the first documented factory school that trained machinists.
-After a century, the internet revolution paved the way to eLearning.
+After a century, the internet revolution paved the way to E-learning.
 It then shaped the entire corporate learning landscape.
-That’s why some consider eLearning as the future of corporate learning academies.
-But what exactly is eLearning?
+That’s why some consider e-learning as the future of corporate learning.
+But what exactly is e-learning?

 The coronavirus pushed nations’ economies on the brink of collapse which marked 2021 a year to look forward to.
 Aside from the enthusiasm and optimism, companies wanted to shift gears and explore different options to bounce back.

-- The total spending by the US government for self-paced learning will fall to $2.035 billion by 2021. (eLearning Industry)
+- According to eLearning Industry, the total spending by the US government for self-paced learning will fall to $2.035 billion by 2021.

 - 67% of organizations offer mobile learning.

-- 99% of mobile users believe that mobile learning enhances their experience. (eLearning Industry)
+- 99% of mobile users believe that mobile learning enhances their experience, says eLearning Industry.

 - According to Global News Wire, mobile learning could grow to reach $78.5 billion worldwide by 2025.

-- By implementing an eLearning program, IBM found that participants learned nearly five times more material without increasing time spent in training. (shiftlearning.com)
+- Sources say, that IBM by implementing an e-learning program found that participants learned nearly five times more material without increasing time spent in training.

 With the aforementioned facts, it shows that companies have shown eagerness to keep up with the changing needs in the corporate setting.
 While the term “learning academy” appears relatively unheard-of, it simply means a central educational hub for organizations.
 Its primary purpose is to translate relevant corporate information to training initiatives.
-Learning academies accompany learning instruments designed to train or impart information to employees.
+Corporate learning programs accompany learning instruments designed to train or impart information to employees.